Switch to Digit Insurance

 • Individuals with diabetes have shown a lower risk of dying from heart disease by walking at least 2 hours a week.
 On the contrary, those who exercise for 3 to 4 hours a week have reduced their risk even more.

 The best time to exercise is one to three hours after a meal since blood sugar levels in one’s body might be higher.
-So, one who uses insulin should remember to test his or her blood sugar levels before starting to exercise.
+So, people who use insulin should remember to test their blood sugar levels before starting to exercise.

 Which Exercises to Avoid for Diabetes?

-Any individual having diabetes should avoid any high-intensity exercise if his/her blood sugar level is more than 250 mg/dl.
-Doing intensive workout sessions can cause a drop in blood sugar levels which is also known as hypoglycaemia.
-Apart from that, if one faces any complications while exercising should immediately stop it and consult a doctor.
+Any individual with diabetes should avoid high-intensity exercise if his/her blood sugar level is more than 250 mg/dl.
+Intense workout sessions can cause a drop in blood sugar levels, which is also known as hypoglycaemia.
+Apart from that, if one faces any complications while exercising, one should immediately stop and consult a doctor.

 What Precautions Should Be Taken While Exercising With Diabetes?